feiskyer/mcs/README.md

 Assume you have two Kubernetes clusters running on Azure, one is created via aks-engine and the other is created via AKS.

+Switch kubeconfig to MCS cluster, and then create the following two KubeCluster:

 ```sh
 # For cluster aks-engine
 kubectl create secret generic aks-engine --from-file=kubeconfig